jeffknupp/blog/in_progress/hardest_revisited.md

 Jython is a compiled Python interpreter written in Java.
 It is the successor to the now defunct JPython project.
-The Jython project's focus, above all else, is compatability with cPython (tested using a slightly modified version of cPython's extensive regression tests).
+The Jython project's focus, above all else, is compatibility with cPython (tested using a slightly modified version of cPython's extensive regression tests).

 So how did Jython do away with the `GIL`?
 Actually, it wasn't a conscious choice by the Jython developers.
 Because of the JVM's built-in garbage collection, there is no need to copy cPython's reference-counting implementation.
-Since there are no longer reference counts that need to be modified on every object, we are free to remove the `GIL` (which is primarly used for safe manipulation of reference counts on all `PyObject`s).
+Since there are no longer reference counts that need to be modified on every object, we are free to remove the `GIL` (which is primarily used for safe manipulation of reference counts on all `PyObject`s).

 That's not to say that, when using Jython, one can ignore modification of shared state *in one's own Python code*.
-The `GIL` doesn't protect one from multi-threaded *Python programs* (otherwise there would be no need for `threading` to provide syncronization primitives).
+The `GIL` doesn't protect one from multi-threaded *Python programs* (otherwise there would be no need for `threading` to provide synchronization primitives).
 Rather, it protects *the interpreter itself* from corrupting the bookkeeping data associated with every Python object.